Words by: John Gordon

 Tents for Wild Camping

-In general the more you pay the lighter and better designed the tent will be.
+In general, the more you pay, the lighter and better designed the tent will be.
 This is because lightweight fabrics that are also strong will tend to be pricier.
-A tent that can withstand tough weather conditions will need to be more cleverly designed.

 Backpacking tents will be one or two-man and usually of the low-profile, outer-and-inner-pitched-together design with two or three colour-coded foldable poles and a bag of lightweight pegs.